Skip to main content

 Nicola McCafferty is a PhD candidate in the Screen Cultures program at Northwestern University with an interest in race, gender, sexuality, and the intersections of these identity categories with the category of the human.
 Her research focuses on representations of nonhuman women in horror and science fiction film, tv, and music video, and aims to rethink the parameters of who (and what) comes to be included under the umbrella of humanity.
 At Northwestern, Nicola serves as a Writing Fellow in the Graduate Writing Place and is currently the Graduate Assistant for Northwestern University Press.
 Nicola holds a BA in Psychology from Boston College and an MA in Screen Cultures from Northwestern University.

-Clare Ostroski is a doctoral candidate and the 2023-2024 Office of Fellowships Graduate Assistant.
-Her dissertation explores how spectacles and screens materially, discursively, and historically intersect with nature and the environment.
-From 2021-2023, she was the Graduate Coordinator of Kaplan’s Environmental Humanities Workshop, and she is currently a Writing Fellow at The Writing Place.
-She holds an MA in Screen Cultures from Northwestern and a BA in Communication Arts, International Studies, and Digital Studies from the University of Wisconsin-Madison.
+Clare Ostroski is a doctoral candidate and a Writing Fellow at The Writing Place.
+From 2021-2023 she was the Graduate Coordinator of Kaplan’s Environmental Humanities Workshop, and in 2023-2024 the Office of Fellowships Graduate Assistant.
+Her dissertation explores how the ontologies of spectacles and screens materially, discursively, and historically intersect with nature and the environment.
+She has presented work at SCMS, IECA, ASTR, and other interdisciplinary conferences, and holds an MA in Screen Cultures from Northwestern and a BA in Communication Arts, International Studies, and Digital Studies from the University of Wisconsin-Madison.

 Rachel Pittman’s research interests include nontheatrical and amateur media, subculture studies, gender and sexuality studies, fashion studies, and material cultures.
 She holds a B.A. in Multimedia Journalism from the University of South Carolina and an M.A. in Film Studies from the University of North Carolina Wilmington.